 According to ExpatGroup, the visa agency we partnered with, they have been submitting visa applications online without issues and have been receiving visa approvals since the coronavirus pandemic started.

 How to Apply for a Colombia Resident Visa

-You can apply for a Colombia resident visa in-person in Bogotá.
+You can apply for a Colombia resident visa online.
 In addition, you can obtain Colombian visas at Colombian consulates around the world.
 In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco and Washington DC.

-Documents required for new R resident visa are similar to the current resident visa:
+Documents required for R resident visa are as follows: